swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 > to see a list of all functions and attributes that you can use.
 After selecting one, you
 > can also add a question mark (e.g. `numpy.cumprod?`), and IPython will return an
 > explanation of the method!
 This is the same as doing `help(numpy.cumprod)`.
+> If you are using the "plain vanilla" Python interpreter, you can type `numpy.` and then
+> press tab twice to print all the functions contained in the numpy library.
+Then you can
+> use the `help(numpy.cumprod)` to see an explanation of the method.
 {: .callout}

 When analyzing data, though,